openstack/openstacksdk/shade/HACKING.rst

 Unit tests should be virtually instant.
 If a unit test takes more than 1 second to run, it is a bad unit test.
 Honestly, 1 second is too slow.

-All unit test classes should subclass `shade.tests.unit.base.BaseTestCase`.
+All unit test classes should subclass `openstack.cloud.tests.unit.base.BaseTestCase`.
 The base TestCase class takes care of properly creating `OpenStackCloud` objects in a way that protects against local environment.